samuelrajgarikimukku/sql-data-warehouse-project/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/data_architecture.png)

-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV files into a PostgreSQL database.
+1. **Bronze Layer**: Stores raw data as received from ERP and CRM source files.
+Data is ingested from CSV files into a PostgreSQL database using full-load ingestion.
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: Processes and standardizes the Bronze data.
+Includes data cleansing, normalization, enrichment, duplicate handling, data type corrections, and business rule transformations.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. **Gold Layer**: Contains business-ready data structured as fact and dimension tables.
+This layer is optimized for analytics, reporting, and dashboards.

 ---
 ## 📖 Project Overview